kubeflow/kubeflow/docs_dev/releasing.md

 1. Modify the script update_katib_ksonnet.sh

-    * set REALEASE to the tag you want to use
+    * set RELEASE to the tag you want to use

 1. Run `update_katib_ksonnet.sh`